 Administrative Steps for Starting

-Once you have found a willing supervisor, complete the form below and attach it in an email to email@example.com copying your supervisor.
+Once you have found a willing supervisor, complete the form below and submit it here, where it will be reviewed by PPE's Associate Director.
+Upon approval, you will be issued a permit.
 The research needs to be related to your theme if you are planning to use it for that purpose.
 If you are doing it for an elective credit or simply to fulfill honors requirements, it needs to at least be related to PPE (even if not your theme) for us to give you a permit (see next paragraph).

 We will then issue a permit to the student if necessary.
 Students are required to be formally enrolled in a class, such as PPE 401: Independent Study or PPE 498: Directed Honors Thesis or an independent study class in the supervisor's department*.